lprisan/google-apps-package-generator/README.md

 # google-apps-package-generator

+See explanations and examples at https://developers.google.com/apps-script/guides/html/best-practices and http://googleappscripting.com/doget-dopost-tutorial-examples/

 Simple Tasks is a sample web app built using Apps Script that provides limited read and write access to your data in
 [Google Tasks](https://mail.google.com/tasks/canvas).
 It was created using the